Gab314/python_projects/NLP_COVID/README.md

 ##Model Overview:

-`SGDClassifier` has produced our best Bag of words model with a 52% Accuracy.
+`SGDClassifier` has produced our best Bag-of-words model with a 52% Accuracy.